 One good example of the power relations described above is found in a pre-state opinion piece by author Elisheva Bikhovsky (1888-1949).
 This text exposes and criticizes the “natural” default hostility against the Arab population.
 “Elisheva” is the Hebrew pseudonym of non-Jewish, Hebrew-writing poet, writer, and literary critic Elizaveta Ivanovna Zhirkov.
 Elisheva married Simeon (Shimon) Bikhovsky, her Hebrew teacher, and in 1925 the couple emigrated from Russia to Israel.
 She enjoyed seven years of prosperity, which saw her publishing several prose and poetry books that became widely popular and were printed in thousands of copies.
-In 1932 her husband suddenly died, leaving her with no financial support, but most of all, a lonely stranger in a strange land (Miron, 2002; 521[Hebrew]).
+In 1932 her husband suddenly died, leaving her with no financial support, but most of all, a lonely stranger in a strange land (Miron 2002, 521).
 It is safe to assume that her Jewish husband had lent her a “kosher seal” that facilitated her connection with the Jewish people, and once said “seal” was dead and gone, she felt the collective back turned on her.
 Her strangeness made her become a recluse, as she ditched poetry and turned her focus to writing essays and critique.
 It is against this backdrop that she wrote her essay entitled “On National Education and Human Education.”
-The piece, which ran at HaBoker daily newspaper, 6 Tevet 1936 (sic), is widely cited in the article “Notes – on the Character of Our Children,” by an author self-titled as “Ram” (Davar, 13.12.1937.
+The piece, which ran at HaBoker daily newspaper, 6 Tevet 1936 (sic), is widely cited in the Davar article “Notes – on the Character of Our Children,” by an author self-titled as “Ram” (1937).
 Bikhovsky describes an Arab washerwoman who arrives at her Jewish mistress’s home with her little boy, who is subsequently subjected to abuse and taunting by the mistress’s Jewish son:

 A Hebrew boy, about five or six years old, started provoking the little one, taunting him and disrupting his play.
 He finally grabbed the toy from his hand, and the plundered party naturally broke out in great tears.
 This could all be expected, when it comes to a mischievous boy of this age, and should not be conceived as a sad, foreboding spectacle, but less to be expected was the reason he promptly thereupon cited to justify his actions.
 I tried to reprimand him: why must he taunt the little one who had done him no harm, for which the reply was: “Why?
 It’s an Arab boy.”